uprtcl/spec/Readme.md

 ### Contexts

-Contexts are how git "repositories" are called in the _Prtcl.
+Contexts are how git "repositories" are called in the \_Prtcl.
 On its most basic form, Contexts are just a string that multiple Perspectives use to represent the fact that they are perspectives of the same "thing", the same "context".

 ## Core Data Schema

-The objects below show the minimum structure that _prtcl-compatible objects MUST include.
+The objects below show the minimum structure that \_prtcl-compatible objects MUST include.
 The value of each property is of type `string` or `Array<string>`, but the type listed is an Object name to show that the `string` value MUST be an identifier of an object of *that* type .

+### Schema

 ```
 Commit {